symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

 <img src="{{site.url}}/assets/images/bp_hit.png">

 Bingo!
-Looking the stack backtrace it is clear that the rasphone binary calls the <code>RASDLG</code> API (a dialog wrapper around the RASAPI32 API) and then eventually we hit our target (<code>RasEnumEntriesW</code>).
+Looking at the stack backtrace it is clear that the rasphone binary calls the <code>RASDLG</code> API (a dialog wrapper around the RASAPI32 API) and then eventually we hit our target (<code>RasEnumEntriesW</code>).
 So far so good!

 <h2>Creating the harness</h2>